Home | Markdown | Gemini

 Introduction

 In this blog post, I set up a complete observability stack for the k3s cluster.
 Observability is crucial for understanding what's happening inside the cluster—whether its tracking resource usage, debugging issues, or analysing application behaviour.
-The stack consists of four main components, all deployed into the monitoring namespace:
+The stack consists of five main components, all deployed into the monitoring namespace:

 All manifests for the f3s stack live in my configuration repository: